 - Any addition to an existing building

-- Decks over two feet from ground level and/or decks fastened to main buildings
+- Decks over 2 ft from ground level and/or decks fastened to main buildings

 - Finishing previously unfinished spaces in a home such as basement developments, attics, etc.

 - Plumbing, heating, or air conditioning systems